-The Successor, coinciding with the Transaction, created the 2014 Plan, providing for the future issuance of vested shares, stock options, RSAs and RSUs in Medpace Holdings, Inc.'s common stock (the "2014 Plan Awards").
-The 2014 Plan Awards were subject to either equity or liability-classification pursuant to the terms of the participant's award agreement and the Successor Plan based on accounting guidance which governs such transactions.
+The Company created the 2014 Plan, providing for the future issuance of vested shares, stock options, RSAs and RSUs in Medpace Holdings, Inc.'s common stock (the "2014 Plan Awards").
+The 2014 Plan Awards were subject to either equity or liability-classification pursuant to the terms of the participant's award agreement and the 2014 Plan based on accounting guidance which governs such transactions.

 Stock-based compensation expense for both the 2016 Plan and 2014 Plan is calculated using the fair value method on the grant date.
-The Successor expenses stock-based compensation using a graded vesting schedule.
+The Company expenses stock-based compensation using a graded vesting schedule.